The Story of OARS

 OARS launches its Boathouse Tour, a series of five storytelling and community-engagement events at several of the company’s outposts throughout the West.
 Fueled with support from YETI, Chaco, and NRS, along with numerous local sponsors, the events raises more than $16,000 for youth organizations

 Late OARS Founder, George Wendt, is inducted into the River Runners Hall of Fame at the John Wesley Powell River History Museum in Green River, Utah

-OARS celebrates the company’s 50th Anniversary with its second annual Boathouse Tour; surpasses goal of getting 500+ under-resourced youth on rivers and donates more than $80,000 to youth, guide and conservation organizations
+OARS celebrates the company’s 50th Anniversary with its second annual Boathouse Tour; surpasses the goal of getting 500+ under-resourced youth on rivers and donates more than $80,000 to youth, guide, and conservation organizations